UT-Covid/episimlab/paper.md

 # Acknowledgements

 We would like to thank the UT Austin COVID-19 Modeling Consortium for their collaborative support.
 In particular, we acknowledge Dr. Lauren Ancel Meyers and her team for their guidance throughout the development process.
+We also thank Alyssa Cantu for editing the manuscript.

 This work is supported by CDC Contract 75D-301-19-C-05930 and NIH Grant 3R01AI151176-01S1.